ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 the Final Message on a Connection.
 For any Message that is marked as Final, the application can assume that there will be no more Messages received on the Connection once the Message has been completely delivered.
-This corresponds to the Final property that may be marked on a sent Message {{send-final}}.
+This corresponds to the Final property that may be marked on a sent Message {{msg-final}}.

 Some transport protocols and peers may not support signaling of the Final property.
 Applications therefore should not rely on receiving a Message marked Final to know